reactive-python/reactpy-django/docs/features/hooks.md

 ??? info "This hook's behavior will be changed in a future update"

-    This hook will eventually be updated to return the client's current webpage URL.
+    This hook will be updated to return the browser's current URL.
 This will come in alongside our built-in [Single Page Application (SPA) support](https://github.com/idom-team/idom/issues/569).

 This is a shortcut that returns the Websocket's `path`.